a-ia/lolkitty/README.md

 **lolkitty** is a lightweight Bash script that outputs text into a rainbow gradient color.
-It is a script I made for personal use, inspired by lolcat! :3 I will be revisiting this project therefore modifications and additions will be applied to script in the future.
+It is a script I made for personal use, inspired by lolcat! :3 I will be revisiting this project therefore modifications and additions will be applied to the script in the future.

 ---